opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     Do one of the following:

-    - Click the Set Key button ( |Toonz71_527| ) to add a key point at the current frame.
+    - Click the Set Key button (|key|) to add a key point at the current frame.

     - Type a value in the Value text box to add a key point at the current frame.